adafruit/CircuitPython_Community_Bundle/README.md

 # Development

-After you clone this repository you must run `git submodule --init` on update also do `git submodule update`.
+After you clone this repository you must run `git submodule init` on update also do `git submodule update`.

 ## Updating libraries